A man in a suit is praying.

 • Mental Health Stigma:

-Men may be even less likely to seek help for mental health issues due to the expectation of unwavering strength and the stigma associated with vulnerability.
+Men may be less likely to seek help for mental health issues due to the expectation of unwavering strength and the stigma associated with vulnerability.

 • Intergenerational Trauma: